-If you’re reading this blog, you’re probably already familiar with keratosis pilaris, known more commonly as “chicken skin”.
+If you’re reading this blog, you’re probably already familiar with keratosis pilaris, more commonly known as “chicken skin”.
 You’re already familiar with the red bumps on your thighs or upper arms.
-What you probably don’t know is what causes it, or how to treat it.
+What you probably don’t know are the causes of chicken skin, or how to treat it.

 An article on the Dr. Oz website talks about the origins of keratosis pilaris: